Things to know when starting a food truck business

 Our Business Licence Finder lets you search for relevant licences by industry type and suburb to get an idea of what you will need.
 If in doubt, speak to your local council or shire’s environmental health department.

 When event season hits, you may have little time to invest in setting up systems and gaining knowledge.
 Learn as much as you can beforehand about any areas you feel unsure about such as marketing, food safety and record keeping.
 It’s a good idea to start networking with relevant people in your industry, such as event coordinators.
 You can also look into joining relevant business associations and Facebook business groups for information and support.

 - Industry associations such as the WA Mobile Food Vendors Association and the Events Industry Association can be good sources of information.

 - Our free Starting a Business workshop is a great starting point for any new venture.

-- Join the close to 8,000 members of our Facebook group I’m a small business owner in Western Australia to ask questions of other local business owners.
+- Join tmore than 9,000 members of our Facebook group I’m a small business owner in Western Australia to ask questions of other local business owners.

-- Visit our office to access to free market research tools such as IBISWorld.
+- Contact us to access to free market research tools such as IBISWorld.